AIESydneyStudents/Pyrite/README.md

 # PROJECT NAME

 ## About the Game
 Earl the Teabag is a 3D side scrolling platformer.
 The game includes puzzles, collectables and power ups.
-Power ups include a double jump, wall jumping, dashing to break through walls, and a spin attack.
+Power ups include double jump, wall jump, dash, ground slam, and a spin attack.
 You must avoid or deal with the coffee beans, whose main goal is to stop any teabag they encounter.
-Your goal is to jump into a cup of hot water to create nice a cup of tea.
+Your goal is to collect and fill yourself with tea leaves and then jump into a cup of hot water to create nice a cup of tea.

 ### Contributors:
 Contributors to the project are strictly limited to AIE Students as part of their group work project.